davefol/lectures/postgres_mental_model/README.md

 # A basic mental model of Postgres

+## Storage

+### Pages
+- tables and indices are stored on disk in pages (8KB) which get put into shared memory, edited, then written out

+### WAL
+- Append only log of all insert, updates, delete, create index, etc.
+- Postgres writes changes to the WAL first

+## A SELECT query
 1. The postmaster process listens for TCP connections from clients.
     - https://github.com/postgres/postgres/blob/a48d1ef58652229521ba4b5070e19f857608b22e/src/backend/postmaster/postmaster.c#L1142
 2. A client connects to the postmaster process and the process gets forked.